Pharmacy College Admissions Test (PCAT)

 - PCAT scores expire after 5 years

-- An official PCAT score must be sent to PharmCAS during the current application cycle (when registering for the PCAT, select PharmCAS as the score recipient).
+- An official PCAT score must be sent to PharmCAS at code 104 during the current application cycle (when registering for the PCAT, select PharmCAS as the score recipient).
 Scores reported in previous years are not attached to the application; the application will not be considered complete without an official PCAT score sent during the current cycle.

 PCAT Test Blueprint

 |PCAT Subtests||Number and Approximate % of Item Types|